-Sustained global efforts to drive malaria cases and deaths down over the last two decades have saved over 7 million lives and prevented more than 1 billion cases.
-Yet despite incredible progress, malaria remains a threat for people around the world, causing over 400,000 deaths in 2018 – and more than 90% of these deaths occur in Sub-Saharan Africa.
+Sustained global efforts to reduce the number of malaria cases and deaths over the last two decades have saved more than 7 million lives and prevented more than 1 billion cases.
+Nevertheless, despite this incredible progress, malaria is still a threat to people around the world, causing more than 627,000 deaths in 2020 – with more than 90% of these deaths occurring in sub-Saharan Africa.

-In some African countries, malaria reduces GDP growth by up to an estimated 1.3% and places a significant burden on private-sector businesses.
-The disease continues to affect company profits across the African continent and beyond – through employee absenteeism, reduced productivity, and escalating benefit costs.
-Malaria among a company’s employees also increases the potential for transmission to the wider local community, which then impacts the local economy through the deterioration of human capital, losses in savings, and investments and tax revenues.
+In some African countries, malaria reduces GDP growth by up to 1.3% according to estimates and places a heavy burden on private sector businesses.
+The illness continues to affect business profits across the entire African continent and beyond, through employee absenteeism, reduced productivity and increased service costs.
+Malaria among company employees also increases the potential for transmission to the wider local community, which in turn has an impact on the local economy through deterioration of human capital, loss of savings, investments, and tax revenues.

-This collaboration will support communities at risk of malaria across the continent by advocating for stronger political will, increased funding, and more targeted malaria elimination responses.
+Multi-sectoral collaboration would support communities at risk across the continent by encouraging greater political will and funding as well as more targeted responses to malaria elimination.